-There is only one King that I know of who has the ability to see our garments and know whether they are unfit for His Kingdom.
+There is only one King who has the ability to see our garments and know whether they are unfit for His Kingdom.

 “But when the king came in to look over the dinner guests, he saw a man there who was not dressed in wedding clothes, and he said to him, ‘Friend, how did you come in here without wedding clothes?’
 And the man was speechless.
 “Then the king said to the servants, ‘Bind him hand and foot, and throw him into the outer darkness; in that place there will be weeping and gnashing of teeth.’
 14“For many are called, but few are chosen” (Matthew 22:11-14).

-But, let’s get back to Naaman, a real commander and leader of the king.
+But, let’s get back to Naaman, the commander and leader of the king.
 Naaman was more than likely the talk of the town, both for his ability to shoot a bow and injure Israel’s king, and also for being leprous.
-He needs new garments, only his involved fleshly skin.
+He needs new garments, only his involve fleshly skin.

-Her heart is for her enemies to be cleansed.
 This reminded me of Moses and his brother and sister.
 As they gossip about Moses, the Father hears it.
-“OUCH!

-I found the following information very curious.
 The king of Aram sends a letter to the king of Israel, and with it, he sends ten talents of silver, 6,000 pieces of gold, and ten garments.
 This just sings ten lost tribes, scattered, leprous, and in need of new garments.
 After 6,000 years, in the 7th year, we see completion, rest, restoration.
-Six days a week we work, and on the Shabbat, we rest and enjoy the fruits of our labor; the same is true with millenniums.
-And so we wait for our King Yeshua to come set up His kingdom.
+Six days a week we work, and on the Shabbat, we rest and enjoy the fruits of our labor.
+Just as we wait for our King Yeshua to come set up His kingdom.